Princess Elisabeth, Duchess of Brabant

-Princess Elisabeth, Duchess of Brabant (Note: Elisabeth Thérèse Marie Hélène de Saxe-Cobourg; Elisabeth Theresia Maria Helena van Saksen-Coburg) (born 25 October 2001), is the heir apparent to the Belgian throne.
+Princess Elisabeth of Belgium, Duchess of Brabant (Note: Elisabeth Thérèse Marie Hélène de Saxe-Cobourg; Elisabeth Theresia Maria Helena van Saksen-Coburg) (born 25 October 2001), is the heir apparent to the Belgian throne.
 The eldest child of King Philippe and Queen Mathilde, she was elevated to the dukedom after her grandfather Albert II abdicated on 21 July 2013.
 Should she ascend to the throne as expected, she will be Belgium's first-ever queen regnant.

 Birth

 Elisabeth was born to Philippe and Mathilde, then the duke and duchess of Brabant.
-She was delivered by Caesarean section at 21:58 CET on 25 October 2001 at the Erasmus Hospital, the teaching hospital of the Université libre de Bruxelles in Anderlecht, Brussels.
-She was baptized on 9 December 2001 in the chapel of Ciergnon Castle in the Belgian Ardennes, by the late Cardinal Danneels, Archbishop of Mechelen-Brussels.
+She was delivered by Caesarean section at 21:58 CET on 25 October 2001 at Erasmus Hospital, the teaching hospital of the Université libre de Bruxelles in Anderlecht, Brussels.
+She was christened on 9 December 2001 at Ciergnon Castle, a summer residence of the Belgian royal family, by Cardinal Godfried Danneels, then Archbishop of Mechelen-Brussels.
 Her godparents are Archduke Amedeo of Austria-Este (paternal cousin) and Countess Hélène d'Udekem d'Acoz (maternal aunt).

 Education and military training

-Elisabeth initially studied at St John Berchmans College in Marollen, Brussels from September 2004 until August 2018.
+Elisabeth was initially educated at St John Berchmans College, a Dutch-language school in the Marolles/Marollen, Brussels, from September 2004 until August 2018.
 This marked a significant change in Belgian royal tradition, being the first time that a future Belgian monarch's education has begun in Dutch.
 Elisabeth graduated from primary school in July 2013 with a 95% average on her report card.
 She contributed to the St John Berchmans College's newspaper under the name "Elisabeth van België".
 From August 2018, Elisabeth continued her secondary education at UWC Atlantic College in Llantwit Major, Wales under the name "Elisabeth de Brabant", receiving her International Baccalaureate diploma in May 2020.
 Elisabeth attended the Yale Young Global Scholars Program at Yale University.
 She also attended an introductory course at the Permanent Representation of Belgium to the United Nations in New York City.